Last updated on October 15th, 2023 at 02:41 pm

 My daughter had lice 3 (THREE!) times last year.
 Other children had colds they just couldn’t shake, or mystery viruses that meant multiple days out of school.
 Most of these things are largely unavoidable, but it never hurts to do what you can!
 Encourage hand washing at every opportunity, attach anti-bacterial vials to their backpacks, use tea tree oil and mint spray on hair, and make sure kids know that sharing is good – but not when it comes to hats, scarves, or drinks!
 I saved this for number 7 in hopes that it would bring good luck – but it wouldn’t hurt to do some advanced prep, and cross your fingers too!

-Shellie Fossick is “mom” to school age boy/girl twins.
-She is also the Development Director for a non-profit organization that provides high quality early care and education for more than 400 low-income children in Middle Tennessee.
+Shellie Fossick is “mom” to 9 year old boy/girl twins.
+She is also the Development Director for a non-profit organization that provides high-quality early care and education for more than 400 low-income children in Middle Tennessee.
 She lives in Nashville, TN with her husband and two children.
-To read more of Shellie’s Twiniversity articles, click here.